 “If we can export a car with 3,500 parts in it, then any company should be able to export”

 For Westfield Sportscars, the road to China started with the famous Lotus XI driven by Stirling Moss at Le Mans in 1956.
 That inspired Chris Smith, a British driver who raced historic grand prix cars, to design a similar vehicle and in 1982 Westfield hit the road.

 The Westfield Eleven was a big success and the company has grown steadily since, developing cars for the road and the track.
-Based in Kingswinford, Dudley, in the West Midlands, it has now manufactured more than 15,000 hand-built vehicles (with a capacity for 600 cars a year) and is on course for a £3.5 million turnover in 2016.
+Based in Kingswinford, Dudley, in the West Midlands, it has now manufactured more than 20,000 hand-built vehicles (with a capacity for 600 cars a year) and is on course for a £4.5m turnover in 2017.